 Compensation cost for stock options granted to employees is based on the grant-date fair value and is recognized over the vesting period of the applicable option on a straight-line basis.
-The estimated per share weighted-average fair value of stock options granted to employees during the nine months ended September 30, 2010 was \$4.22.
+As of March 31, 2011, we had approximately \$3.6 million of unrecognized compensation expense related to our unvested stock options.
+We expect to recognize this compensation expense over a weighted-average period of approximately 2.85 years.